 Optic neuritis (also known as retrobulbar neuritis) is inflammation of the optic nerve.
 Symptoms include blurred vision, grey vision (less colour), dim vision or pain in the back of the eye.
 A number of diseases and conditions can trigger optic neuritis, including multiple sclerosis, cytomegalovirus, herpes, HIV, hepatitis B, Lyme disease, measles, mumps, syphilis and tuberculosis.
-Optic neuritis can be the first symptom of multiple sclerosis (MS), but this is only true for some people.

 The optic nerve connects the eye to the brain.
 Our sight relies on the optic nerve transmitting information on shape, colour and pattern from the back of the eye (retina) to the brain’s visual centres.
 Optic neuritis is inflammation of the optic nerve that causes blurred, grey and dim vision.

 The symptoms can range from mild to severe, depending on the extent of the inflammation.
 Optic neuritis can occur at any age, but people in their 30s are most commonly affected.